swliu920322/next-github/README.md

 ### nextjs(App Router) + KOA + redis

-This is the origin version I followed with the resouces in the past.
+This is the origin version I followed with the resources in the past.

 ### nextjs(App Router)